muzzley/mobile-icon-resizer/README.md

     mobile-icon-resizer OPTIONS

     Options:
-      --input, -i        The prefix of the iOS image files.                [default: "appicon_1024.png"] --iosprefix        The prefix of the iOS image files.                            [default: "Icon"] --iosof            The output folder for the iOS icons.                             [default: "."]
+      --input, -i        The prefix of the iOS image files.                                   [required] --iosprefix        The prefix of the iOS image files.                            [default: "Icon"] --iosof            The output folder for the iOS icons.                             [default: "."]
       --androidof        The output folder for the Android icons.                         [default: "."]